 Severity of Crime

 Generally, the type and nature of a crime have a significant impact on the likelihood of incarceration.
-A first time offender with no criminal history and facing charges for a non-violent crime is less likely to receive jail time.
+A first time offenders with no criminal history and facing charges for a non-violent crime is less likely to receive jail time.

 More severe and/or violent crimes are more likely to result in jail time.
 If the perceived risk to the community outweighs the potential benefits of a prison alternative, jail time is likely.